 No. Unlike the previous version of the logo, the Royal Coat of Arms logo may only be used by Government Agencies and certain named third-parties.
-Use in any commercial context is not strictly forbidden.
+Use in any commercial context is strictly forbidden.

 The legislation that governs the use of the Royal Coat of Arms can be found in the Trade Marks Act 1994 (see Section 99(1) of the Act).